framiere/monitoring-demo/README.md

 Well looks like we do !

-# Step 9 : Event better making visualisation be more human friendly !
+## Step 9 - Self descriptive visualizations

 Let's rely on https://grafana.com/plugins/jdbranham-diagram-panel to show pretty diagram that will be live